Norepinephrine, Epinephrine and Acetylcholine - Synthesis, Release and Metabolism

 - Dopamine is transported into vesicles then converted to norepinephrine (NE) by dopamine β-hydroxylase (DBH); transport into the vesicle can by blocked by the drug reserpine.

-- An action potential traveling down the axon depolarizes the membrane and causes calcium to enter the axon.
+- Action potentials traveling down the axon depolarize the membrane, which causes calcium to enter the axon.

 - Increased intracellular calcium causes the vesicles to migrate to the axonal membrane and fuse with the membrane, which permits the NE to diffuse out of the vesicle into the extracellular (junctional) space.
 DBH, and depending on the nerve other secondary neurotransmitters (e.g., ATP), is released along with the NE.

 - The NE binds to the postjunctional receptor and stimulates the effector organ response.

 The binding of NE to its receptor depends on the concentration of NE in the vicinity of the receptor.
 If the nerve stops releasing NE, then the NE concentration in the junctional cleft decreases and NE will leave the receptor.
 There are several mechanisms by which the norepinephrine is removed from the intercellular (junctional) space and therefore from the postjunctional receptor: